UPDATED NOVEMBER 10, 2020

 Consumer’s knowledge of the benefits of grass-fed beef has broadened over the decade thus the demand for grass-fed finished beef is increasing steadily.
 For this reason, grass-fed finished beef is easily available in retail or online.
-However, it is best to take extra caution ensuring there are what they said there are.
+However, it is best to take extra caution ensuring they are what they said they are.
 Always read the label carefully.

-You may love the buttery tenderness of grain-fed beef but grass-fed beef can be as flavourful and tender depending on the method and ingredients used.
-Read about brining and best herbs to flavour your beef.
+You may love the buttery tenderness of grain-fed beef but grass-fed beef can be as flavorful and tender depending on the method and ingredients used.
+Read about brining and best herbs to flavor your beef.

 Please Leave a Comment

 Are you consuming grass-fed beef or grain-fed?
 Knowing what the benefits of grass-fed beef are, are you willing to make the change even though the price is slightly higher for grass-fed finished beef?

 If you have been purchasing grass-fed beef, tell us where you buy from.
 This may help give readers more buying options.